 Unique business ideas happen at the coalescence of these three areas.
 Ask yourself: where can you make use of the opportunities of the marketplace and avoid its limitations, whilst exciting the customer but in a way that only your business can solve to build a really sustainable competitive advantage over time?
 That is where good ideas come from.

-If you want help developing your big idea, my Business Concept Development sessions are available now.
+If you want help developing your big idea, find out which service is right for you.